jciccio/react-js-paginator/README.md

 # What's new

+0.1.1
+* Fixed issue where maxPagesToDisplay was showing one more page than the prop number

 0.1.0
 * New default style (less ugly)
 * Style customization properties enhanced

 0.0.8
-* Added props for to force first and last arrows
+* Added props to force first and last arrows
 * Added props to customize first and last symbols

 0.0.6